Skip to content

 Example:

-// Standard chained update example
+// Standard chain-style update example

-update().set("status", "inactive").eq("name", "John").update(); // Update the status to "inactive" for records where name is "John"
+update().set("status", "inactive").eq("name", "John").update(); // Update the status to "inactive" for records where name equals "John"

-// Lambda chained update example
+// Lambda chain-style update example

 User updateUser = new User();